 There are five simple ways we can all reduce our impact:

 Choose a reusable face covering.
 Remember to wash it after every use.

 Carry a spare - so if something goes wrong with the one you’re wearing you don’t need to use or buy a single-use disposable covering.

 If you do need to use a disposable covering, put it straight into a general waste bin after one use.

 Never put single-use face coverings in the recycling – they can’t be recycled.

 Whatever you do, don’t litter any face covering.

 Reusable face coverings don’t need to be complicated and can include a simple piece of material worn in two, preferably three layers, but if you feel like getting crafty, why not make rather than buy.
 You can even get the whole family involved.

-While patterns are never-ending, The Scottish Government has provided guidance to ensure your face covering is keeping everyone safe:
+The Scottish Government has provided guidance to ensure your face covering is keeping everyone safe: